jeffreykeefer/Parkology/CONTRIBUTING.md

 ## Participation guidelines

-As a participant and Parkology community member, you are expected to uphold this <a href="https://www.parkology.org/ParkShowPages?id=a1646000004sY3KAAU">code of conduct</a>.
+As a participant and Parkology community member, you are expected to uphold this [code of conduct](Code_of_Conduct.md).
 If you have any questions or would like to report unacceptable behavior please <a href="mailto:info@parkology.org">contact us</a>.

 ## Resources